zinzloun/Fazil_C2/Readme.md

 <b>Essentially, the C2 allows you to execute remote commands on the agents and eventually get the output.</b>

 ### Disclaimer
 The only pourpose of this project is to learn how a C2 framework works.
-0xRick applied the KIS principle, and I continued using this methodology.
-For me, it has been the occasion to learn how Flask works too, since I didn't know this micro-framework at all.
+0xRick applied the KISS principle, and I continued using this approach.
+Eventually, for me, it has been the occasion to learn how Flask works.

 It shouldn't be necessary to say that: <i>"This software was created for educational purposes only and that I'm not responsible for any misuse in any way"</i>.
 Note that the server use self-signed certificates, that as you know, it suitable only in a test enviroment, morover the agents complitely skip the certificate validation, that again, is a very bad implementation.
 Having said that, don't expose the server on Internet.